-3 credits.
-Topics from the elementary and middle school curriculum with an emphasis on gaining conceptual understanding and problem solving skills.
+2 credits.
+Topics from the elementary and middle school curriculum (grades 3-8) with an emphasis on gaining conceptual understanding and problem solving skills.

 MTH2010 Calculus I

 3 credits.
 An introduction to analytic geometry and single-variable calculus, with emphasis on limits and on differentiation and its applications.
 Prerequisite(s): successful completion of high school pre-calculus course or equivalent